 And, I learned later it’s relatively not that old.
 The arches are actually former walls of RENFE’s train workshop (Spain’s national railway company), which was constructed in the 19th century.
 New trains were built and repaired in this once-industrial area of Sant Martí.

 Since the workshop had long shut down, the space was abandoned.
 Then it was sold to the Barcelona City Council in 1972.
 Finally, the park was renovated in 1986.
 The designers decided to maintain part of the framework, the stone walls that delimit the space on different sides of the park.

 Only one of the walls was transformed into an aqueduct 25 meters long.
 The water cascades and trickles into this small lake.

-1) It’s a connection hub between the market and the district City Hall.
-2) It joins two major city streets: Gran Via de Les Corts Catalanes and Avinguda Meridiana.
-3) It has numerous services for the Clot neighbors.
-4) It’s awesomely interesting.
+It also joins two major city streets: Gran Via de Les Corts Catalanes and Avinguda Meridiana.
+It also is attached to the Mercat del Clot and the trendy Clot bars.